 Clear and transparent reporting including applied formulas and references to code clauses

-NEW: safe design thanks to the shift rule for bending moments
+Safe design thanks to the shift rule for bending moments

-NEW: economical design thanks to the reduction of shear forces and moments above supports
+Economical design thanks to the reduction of shear forces and moments above supports

-NEW: parallel processing giving over 300% speed improvement when using 4 cores
+Parallel processing giving over 300% speed improvement when using 4 cores

 Other improvements include calculation of the limit height of the concrete compression zone according to Dutch national annex, enhanced visualisation for results, calculation of deflections based on the minimum beam stiffness applicable to all situations, and much more.